 Q. What additional duties does the Physician Assistant Board perform?

 A. The Physician Assistant Board is responsible for consumer protection, making recommendations about the scope of practice of PAs, and providing information about PAs to the health care community and others.

 Q. What types of services are provided by a PA?

-A. A PA performs many diagnostic, preventative, and health maintenance services.
-These services include, but are not limited to, the following list.
+A. A PA performs many of the same diagnostic, preventative, and health maintenance services as a physician.
+These services include, but are not limited to, the following: